digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

 **Installing the Velero CLI**

-Just follow the [CLI installation](https://velero.io/docs/v1.6/basic-install/#install-the-cli) steps for your OS distribution as detailed on the official page (in this tutorial `v1.6` is used).
+Just follow the [CLI installation](https://velero.io/docs/v1.6/basic-install/#install-the-cli) steps for your OS distribution, as detailed on the official page (in this tutorial `v1.6` is used).

 **Installing the Velero Server and Storage Provider Plugins**

-In the steps to follow you will deploy `Velero` and all the required components so that it will be able to perform backups for `Kubernetes` resources and `PV's`.
+In the next part, you will deploy `Velero` and all the required components so that it will be able to perform backups for `Kubernetes` resources and `PV's`.
 The backup data will be stored in the DO `Spaces` bucket created earlier in the [Prerequisites](#prerequisites) section.

 Steps to follow: